spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 <Tabs.TabPane tab="OIDC BASED SSO" key="oidc">

-# OIDC-BASED SSO
+# How to Set Up OIDC-Based SSO on Palette

    Palette supports OpenID Connect (OIDC) as the de facto standard of contemporary authentication providing secured, identity management in a highly interoperable format.
 The following steps will enable Palette as a Service Provider.

 ## Procedure